 Benefits of Selling To Amazon

-Avoiding the hassle of shipping and other logistics.
+- No Shipping Costs - Avoid the hassle costs involved with shipping and other logistics.

-This is a popular choice for selling on Amazon.
+This is likely the best option for you if you own a small business.
 More than half of sales on Amazon come from third-party sellers.

-This option allows sellers to list their products on the Amazon Marketplace and sell items as third-party sellers.
+This option allows you to list your own products on Amazon Marketplace and sell items as a third-party seller.

-However, this option is more work than selling To Amazon but comes with more control and potential for a higher profit margin.
+It's important to know that this option is more work than selling to Amazon but comes with more control and potential for a higher profit margin.
 Here you would control the shipping and prices of your products.

 Benefits of Selling On Amazon

-Ability to Find New Customers- The Amazon Marketplace is vast which means sellers can gain exposure to new shoppers through the Marketplace (many of which may never encounter your shop otherwise).
+- Draw New Customers to Your Shop - The Amazon Marketplace is vast, which means sellers can gain exposure to new shoppers through the Marketplace (many of which may never encounter your shop otherwise).

-Increasing Sales- Shoppers come to the Marketplace with the intention of purchasing products or at least looking to browse.
+- Increase Sales - Shoppers come to the Marketplace with the intention of buying products or at least looking to browse.

-Individual sellers pay £0.75 for each item sold on Amazon, with an additional closing fee that depends on the category of the item you are selling.
+Individual sellers pay £0.75 for each item sold on Amazon, with an additional closing fee that depends on the category of the item you're selling.

 Professional sellers pay £25 per month with an option to cancel at any time.
 Professional sellers still pay variable closing fees and referral percentages ranging from 6% to 25% but are exempt from the £0.75 per item fee.